Sipho1992/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-Printing the 3rd line of a file
 8-Writing the results of a command into a file 9-Duplicate the last lines of a file
+10-Find and delete all files of a specific type in the current directory